d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 that autoregressively predicts the target sequence of arbitrary length, token by token, conditional on both encoder output and decoder output:
-(i) for conditioning on encoder output, encoder-decoder cross-attention (multi-head attention of decoder in :numref:`fig_transformer`) allows target tokens to attend to *all* input tokens;
+(i) for conditioning on encoder output, encoder--decoder cross-attention (multi-head attention of decoder in :numref:`fig_transformer`) allows target tokens to attend to *all* input tokens;
 (ii) conditioning on decoder output is achieved